MicrosoftDocs/azure-devops-docs/docs/repos/git/create-new-repo.md

 ## Prerequisites

 * An Azure DevOps Services organization.
 If you don't have one, you can [sign up](../../organizations/accounts/create-organization-msa-or-work-student.md) for one for free.
-Each account includes free, unlimited private Git repositories.
+Each organization includes free, unlimited private Git repositories.
 * Git command line tools:
   * [Install Git for Windows](https://git-scm.com/download/win), which includes [Git Credential Manager - Windows](set-up-credential-managers.md#windows)
   * [Install Git for macOS and Linux](https://git-scm.com/downloads).
 For information on Git credential managers for these platforms, see [Install the Git Credential Manager - macOS and Linux](set-up-credential-managers.md#macos-and-linux)